MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 After completing this exercise, you'll have customized the appearance of the Windows PowerShell Integrated Scripting Environment (ISE) application.

 ## Exercise 3: Finding and running Windows PowerShell commands

+### Exercise scenario 3

+In this exercise, you'll use Windows PowerShell's **Get-Help** and **Get-Command** commands to discover new commands that can complete specific tasks within Windows PowerShell.
+You'll also run several basic Windows PowerShell commands.
+In some instances, you might have to find the commands that you'll use to complete the task.

+The main tasks for this exercise are:

+1. Find commands that'll accomplish specified tasks.
+1. Run commands to accomplish specified tasks.

 ### Task 1: Find commands that'll accomplish specified tasks